Club: Ceará SC & Fortaleza EC | Opening: 1973 | Capacity: 63,903 seats

 However, if you make Fortaleza more than a quick stop-over, you will likely get more out of your stay if you choose a hotel in a more central and touristy area.

-Ticket prices typically range from R$ 30.00 for an upper-tier seat behind the goal to R$ 120.00 for a premium seat.
+Ticket prices typically range from R$ 30.00 for an upper-tier seat behind the goal to R$ 60.00 for a good seat at the main stand.